2024 Call for Proposals Open Now Through Fri, Jan. 5.

 Now through Fri., Jan.
 5, the Botany in Action Fellowship program is open to applicants.
 Review the guidelines and submit your proposal to be considered for a $6,000 research grant, training and more.

 The Botany in Action Fellowship at Phipps Conservatory and Botanical Gardens supports emerging plant-focused scientists through research grants and science communication training.
-Since its inception, it has aided 43 doctoral-level students representing 19 universities and working in 22 countries.
-Current fellows are stationed in locales from Pennsylvania to Nepal, exploring topics from the role of green roofs in urban biodiversity to the effects of soil pollution.
+Since its inception, it has aided 77 doctoral-level students representing 36 universities and working in 29 countries.
+Current fellows are stationed in locales from Pittsburgh to Hawai’i, exploring topics from forest restoration to traditional ecological knowledge to the impacts of green spaces on student wellness.
 Beyond their field work, fellows' accomplishments include mentorship of other students; the creation of a botanical field guide, a photography website and various teaching modules; and outreach devoted to making science more accessible to the public.

 Botany in Action Fellowship Mission

 The Botany in Action Fellowship develops new science-based plant knowledge and chronicles traditional knowledge of plants for use in growing a greener world.
 It also promotes interactive, scientific education about the importance of plants, biodiversity and sustainable landscapes for human well-being.